 - i.
-Tap Out: When a contestant physically uses of their body to indicate that he or she no longer wishes to continue; or

-- ii.
-Verbal Tap Out: When a contestant verbally announces or voluntarily/involuntarily screams in pain or distress to the referee that they do not wish to continue;
+Tap Out: When a contestant physically uses of their body to indicate that he or she no longer wishes to continue; or - ii.
+Verbal Tap Out: When a contestant verbally announces or voluntarily/involuntarily screams in pain or distress to the referee that they do not wish to continue; - b.
+Technical Knockout (TKO) by: - rechnical Knockout (TKO) by:

-- iii.
-Technical Submission: When a legal submission act results in unconsciousness or broken/dislocated bone(s)/joint(s)

-- b.
-Technical Knockout (TKO) by:

-- i.
-Referee Stoppage: the referee stops the contest because the combatant is not intelligently defending himself/ herself
+i.
+Referee Stoppage: the referee stops the contest because the combatant is not intelligently defending himself/ herself ii.
+Strikes iii.
+Laceration v.
+Corner Stoppage v.
+Did Not Answer the Bell ue to Medical Stoppage;

-- ii.
-Strikes

-- iii.
-Laceration

-- iv.
-Corner Stoppage

-- iv.
-Did Not Answer the Bell

-- b.
-TKO due to Medical Stoppage;

-- i.
-Laceration

-- ii.
-Doctor Stoppage

-- iii.
-Loss of control of bodily function.

-- d.
-Knockout (KO) by: